This online resource is a teaching unit intended to support a Year 1 teacher when investigating the science of sound with students in the early years.

 - As you view,

 This video would support student learning for Year 4 students being taught these concepts.

-This online resource is a 4-minute video which can be used to support Year 4 students' understandings of the life cycle and the development of an echidna from birth to adulthood.
+The resource is a 4-minute video that can be used to support Year 4 students' understandings of the life cycle and the development of an echidna from birth to adulthood.

 This downloadable document deals with composting.

 The document is a comprehensive teaching resource for investigating the effects on materials of composting.

 This inquiry-based resource provides comprehensive advice on ways to conduct an investigation into how materials change when composted and explains the purpose in setting up a composting system.